About the Author of the Blogsite, Not the Author of the Bible::

 [That's why,] the Levites prepared [food] for themselves & the priests, the [descendants] of Aaron.
 The singers, [Asaph's] sons, were in their place, according to [David's command.]

-Asaph, Heman & Jeduthun, the king's seer [prophet with divine visions] & the [gate keepers] waited at every gate.
-The Levites, their brethren, prepared [food] for them, [so] they [didn't leave ] their [responsibility.]
+And Asaph, Heman & Jeduthun, the king's seer & the [gate keepers] waited at every gate.
+The Levites, their brethren, prepared [food] for them, [so] they [didn't leave] their [responsibility.]

 According to [Josiah's command,] all the service of the Lord was prepared the same day, to keep the Passover & to offer the burnt offerings on the altar of the Lord.
 And the children [people] of Israel [who were there] at that time, kept the Passover & the Feast of Unleavened Bread [for] 7 days.

 From the days of Samuel, the prophet, there [wasn't any] Passover like this kept in Israel.
 Neither did [any of] the kings of Israel keep such a Passover as Josaiah kept.
-The priests, Levites, & all Judah, Israel & [Jerusalem's] inhabitants were present.
+And the priests, Levites, & all Judah, Israel & [Jerusalem's] inhabitants were present.

-[Stop your] meddling with God, Who is with me, [so] He doesn't destroy you.
-[Still] Josaiah [wouldn't] turn [away] from him, but disguised himself, [so] he might fight with [Necho] & [didn't pay attention] to the words of Necho, [had given to him] from the mouth of God.
+[Stop your] meddling with God, Who is with me, [so] He [doesn't] destroy you.
+[Still] Josaiah wouldn't turn [away] from him, but disguised himself, [so] he might fight with [Necho] & [didn't pay attention] to the words of Necho, from the mouth of God.

 And [Josiah] came to fight in the Valley of Megiddo.
-The archers shot Josaiah & king [Josaiah] said to his servants, [Take me away; for I am [severely] wounded.
-His servants took [Josiah] out of that chariot & put him in a 2nd chariot that he had.
+And the archers shot Josaiah & king [Josaiah] said to his servants, [Take] me away; for I am [severely] wounded.
+Therefore, his servants took [Josiah] out of that chariot & put him in a 2nd chariot that he had.

 12/21/2023